dominikzorgnotti/VMware-vSphere-Release-Tagging/README.md

 ```

 ## Tagging vCenter hosts
-Since v1.20 you can also tag a vCenter
+Since v1.20 you can also tag a vCenter with a release name.

 5. Execute the command without parameters to tag all your ESXi hosts in a vCenter